RoyGriffiths/financial-grid/README.md

 <img src="https://github.com/RoyGriffiths/financial-grid/assets/33910329/dd4cb85a-93ae-451a-adf3-b00496384e0b" width="600" height="400">

-### Some extra features made available with the use of AG Grid

 3. **Column filtering:**
   - By hovering over the column header, you can select the filter button to launch a new UI:
 <img src="https://github.com/RoyGriffiths/financial-grid/assets/33910329/bc9737ef-95ec-4e7d-bee8-1264194fc651" width="700" height="180">